awslabs/graphstorm/docs/source/graph-construction/gs-processing/usage/example.rst

-To run GSProcessing jobs on Amazon SageMaker we'll need to follow :doc:`/gs-processing/usage/distributed-processing-setup` to set up our environment and :doc:`/gs-processing/usage/amazon-sagemaker` to execute the job.
+To run GSProcessing jobs on Amazon SageMaker we'll need to follow :doc:`distributed-processing-setup` to set up our environment and :doc:`amazon-sagemaker` to execute the job.

 .. rubric:: Footnotes